fkie-cad/Logprep/doc/source/installation.rst

 Container Image
 ===============

-This option is recommended for Users just wanting to run logprep without the hassle of compiling.
+This option is recommended for users wanting to run logprep without the hassle of compiling.
-We provide a number of pre compiled Images for all officially supported python versions.
+We provide precompiled images for all python versions supported by logprep.
-A list of every image can be found here https://github.com/fkie-cad/Logprep/pkgs/container/logprep/versions?filters%5Bversion_type%5D=tagged.
+A list of available images can be found here https://github.com/fkie-cad/Logprep/pkgs/container/logprep/versions?filters%5Bversion_type%5D=tagged.

 To install a specific version the general structure of our tags follows this example: